 Following in the tradition of explorers naming islands based on the first observed object of most noticeable feature, the Portuguese explorer Pedro o Campos named the island for the native fig trees that proliferate across Barbados.
 These trees have long hanging roots that look like beards.

 In 1632, the Spanish included Barbados on one of its maps and it is identified as Isla del Barbado.
 This translates as The Island of the Bearded Man.
 I am doubtful that this is in any way a reference to the natives being bearded.
 This wouldn’t have been anything remarkable of note for the Conquistadores as both they and their fellow Spaniards and Portuguese back home would all have been nations of bearded men.
-I think the earlier Portuguese reference to the bearded fig trees simply evolved overtime into this Spanish derivative.
+I think the earlier Portuguese reference to the bearded fig trees simply evolved over time into this Spanish derivative.

-The Conquistadores – The beginning of Colonization in Barbados
+Colonization in Barbados

 Barbados was inhabited by the warlike Carrib Indians.
 This cannibalistic tribe had invaded Barbados and subdued the peaceable Arawak Indians, the first known settlers on these temperate shores.
 The early Arawaks had cultivated tobacco and cassava and enjoyed a harmonious existence in this Caribbean outpost before the Carribs arrived to crush them.